 Exploration licenses are valid for a maximum of five years and provide the holder with the first right of refusal for an AMC.

-In specific areas, mineral tenure is owned by the Bolivian state mining corporation, Corporación Minera de Bolivia ("COMIBOL").
-In these areas development and production agreements can be obtained by entering into a Mining Production Contract ("MPC") with COMIBOL.
+In specific areas, mineral tenure is owned by the Bolivian state mining corporation, COMIBOL.
+In these areas development and production agreements can be obtained by entering into a MPC with COMIBOL.

-Depending on the nature and scope of the activities to be conducted, the operator may need specific licenses or dispensations from the environmental authorities under the Ministry of Environment and Water or the Departmental Governorships.
-This applies to projects that may require consultation with a population that could be affected by the project.
+Depending on the nature and scope of the activities to be conducted, the operator may need specific licenses or dispensations from the environmental authorities under the Ministry of Environment and Water or the Departmental

+Governorships.
+This applies to projects that may require consultation with a population that could be affected by the Silver Sand Project.